edm-anonymous/MoED/README.md

-# Emotion Dynamics Modeling via Multimodal Fusion Graphs for Emotion Recognition in Conversation
+# Fusing Modalities and Emotional Dynamics: A Two-Stage Graph-based Framework for Emotion Recognition in Conversation

 ## 🛠️ Requirements